Link: Apply now for the IHG One Rewards Traveler Credit Card

-In this post, I wanted to take a look at the IHG® Rewards Traveler Credit Card, which is a no annual fee hotel credit card that offers some valuable perks.
+In this post, I wanted to take a look at the IHG One Rewards Traveler Credit Card, which is a no annual fee hotel credit card that offers some valuable perks.
 IHG’s credit card portfolio has undergone a refresh, and on top of that IHG’s loyalty program overall has seen some significant improvements.
-As a result, this card could be worth another look.

 For those wanting a no annual fee hotel rewards card, the IHG Traveler Card is one of the best options out there.
 The card has an excellent welcome bonus and perks, but I do think there’s a better approach to take than applying outright for this card.
 First, let’s cover some of the basic details of the IHG Traveler Card.